Abhijeetbyte/LaxDoc/README.md

 **To do:**

-It would be a good idea to create a dedicated computer application to serve this purpose.
-With quick search, strictly typed document formats, light weight files and auto storage and management.
+It would be a good idea to create a dedicated computer application to serve this purpose, with features like, quick search, strictly typed document formats using [LaTex](https://www.latex-project.org/), light weight files and auto indexing, storage and management.